Navpreet2289/ConfStruct/README.md

 ## Constructor

-The constructor is describe how to build and parse between python dictionary and binary data.These are three ways to set the constructor for every field.
+The constructor is describe how to build and parse between python dictionary and binary data.These are three ways to set the constructor in field level or struct level.

-### 1 CField.fmt
+### 1 Format String

-set a format string to `CField.fmt`  and it will be pass to `struct.Struct` as a parameter,the way only abl for single value and not
+set a format string to `CField.fmt`  and it will be pass to `struct.Struct` as a parameter.

-### 2 Custom Constructor
+### 2 Custom Constructor Interface

 This way  set a interface object to  `CField.constructor`, The interface must Implement `build` and `parse` method.